greduan/domain-container/SPEC.md

 if Model is undefined
   return rejected promise with error 'Model '+modelName+' doesn\'t exist in the DomainContainer'

-create temp module which has _modelExtras and _container in prototype
+create temp module which has in prototype
+  _modelExtras
+  _container
+  _knex
+and as class static properties
+  _modelExtras
+  _container

 create temp class which inherits from Model and includes temp module